oceanshq/ismaudit-codes/codes.md

 - 11.2.1 The Company should ensure that valid documents are available at all relevant locations
 - 11.2.2 The Company should ensure that changes to documents are reviewed and approved by authorized personnel
 - 11.2.3 The Company should ensure that obsolete documents are promptly removed
+- 11.3 The documents used to describe and implement the SMS may be referred to as the Safety Management Manual.
+Documentation should be kept in a form that the Company considers most effective.
+Each ship should carry on board all documentation relevant to that ship.

 ## 12. Company verification, review and evaluation
+- 12.1 The Company should carry out internal safety audits on board and ashore at intervals not exceeding twelve months to verify whether safety and pollution-prevention activities comply with the SMS.
+In exceptional circumstances, this interval may be exceeded by not more than three months.
 - 12.2 The Company should periodically verify whether all those undertaking delegated ISM-related tasks are acting in conformity with the Company’s responsibilities under the Code
 - 12.3 The Company should periodically evaluate the effectiveness of the SMS in accordance with procedures established by the Company
 - 12.4 The audits and possible corrective actions should be carried out in accordance with documented procedures